Jane Squire: Longitude proposal

 Squire's proposals to determine longitude at sea drew on contemporary astronomy and other learned traditions, as well as heavily depending on her religious world view.
 Her books outlined a scheme that involved dividing the heavens into more than a million segments as well as a sidereal clock fixed to the position of the Star of Bethlehem at the birth of Jesus.
 Similarly religiously motivated searches were "not uncommon" at the time.
 The clock was intended to announce the time from church steeples, and she also discussed the use of marine buoys (described as artificial sea creatures) to aid mapping.

+Squire's publication, A Proposal to Determine Our Longitude, was printed in two editions.
+It was printed in London was sold by S. Cope and other London booksellers.
+The 1742 edition, 200 pages long, was printed in English and French.
+The 1743 edition was 160 pages long.
+The books feature a fold-out summary chart folded into the front.
+The book includes a table of contents, her proposal, reprints of letters exchanged from 1731 to 1742.

 When Pope Benedict XIV received Squire's communication he asked the Bologna Academy of Sciences to assess it.
 Their response was not positive, although they did indicate that women should be encouraged to study mathematical sciences.
 Squire's work was not considered within any of the minuted meetings of the British Board of Longitude and it has in the 20th century been dismissed as one of the many "nutty solutions" circulating at the time.
 More recently, scholars have started to take her contribution, and the responses of her contemporaries, more seriously in order to better understand the scientific and religious cultures of the period, and the importance of gender and social class in gaining a voice in debates.

+Death

+Squire died in 1743, the year the second edition of her proposal was published.
+The Daily Post noted that she was “a Lady excellently well vers’d in Astronomy, Philosophy, and most Parts of polite Literature."